-Please note: We are an affiliate of CRN and may be paid a small commission for clients we refer to them.
-We have consulted with CRN many times to get expert advice for consumers and we have also sent many consumers their way.
-As a result, we feel confident recommending their program to you.
+Please note: We are an affiliate of this service and may be paid a commission for clients we refer to them.
+We have consulted with them many times to get expert advice for consumers and we have also sent many consumers their way, even without participating in an affiliate program.
+We feel confident recommending their program to you.

 Disclosure: We may receive compensation for marketing some of the services mentioned on this site.
 Above all though, our goal is to recommend products and services we believe can help our readers.
 You can learn more here.